 Manual assignments should be as complete as possible before your course starts.
-If learners enroll after your course starts, you should continue to assign new learners to cohorts.
+If learners enroll after your course starts, you should assign new learners to cohorts as soon as possible.
 If you need to make changes to the way you have configured cohorts while your course is running, see Altering Cohort Configuration in a Running Course.